Two aftermarket assignments at Ulstein Verft including Windea Leibniz photo Bernhard Schulte Offshore

 Classifications and maintenance

-The new contracts being signed in the past days means that vessels will be arriving at the yard at frequent intervals, and the common denominator is 10- and 15-year classifications and maintenance work.
+The new contracts signed in the past days mean that vessels will arrive at the yard at frequent intervals.
+The common denominator is 10—and 15-year classifications and maintenance work.

 The first arrival is Island Crown, which is expected to arrive in mid-November.
 The ship will carry out a 10-year classification with an approximate 3-week stay at the yard.
 In December, ship number two from Island Offshore will be docking in, this time Island Wellserver, for a 15-year classification.

 After the turn of the year, Seven Viking (Eidesvik) will be the next vessel expected.
 This is yard number 295 from Ulstein Verft and is now due for a 10-year classification.
 The vessel will be at the yard for about four weeks.
 Thereafter, the next vessel will be Skandi Hugen in the DOF fleet.
-This is also having a 10-year classification which will be carried out during February/March.
+This is another 10-year classification and will be carried out during February/March.

 Upgrading the offshore wind ship Windea Leibniz